overwolf/overwolf.github.io/docs/start/support-experience.md

 ---
-id: support-experience
+id: support-your-users
-title: Support Experience
+title: Support Your Users
-sidebar_label:  Support Experience
+sidebar_label:  Support Your Users
 ---

 Today, gamers are proactive: They do their research, ask questions, and take control of their own journey.
 They can either be your #1 fan, or make it loud and clear that they are unhappy.
 It's no longer enough to just provide user satisfaction; you have a new mission, and it’s to create loyalty.